 Beginning your recovery with a supervised MAT detox program is the safest and most effective way to manage the acute phase of withdrawal and build a strong foundation for your future.

-Why Choose Us for Medical Detox?
+Why Choose ATCNE for Medication-Assisted Treatment?

 The Addiction Treatment Center of New England is a premier choice for Massachusetts residents seeking a trusted partner for medication-assisted treatment.
 We’ve been a trusted center for nearly 50 years and are committed to providing compassionate, evidence-based care in a supportive and respectful environment where your dignity and safety are our top priorities.